vdaas/vald/CONTRIBUTING.md

 #### Document & image changes

-Describe how to make document changes and validate it, including markdown file and draw.io images

-In Vald, the documents are written in Markdown format and stored in `docs` folder.
-Eventually, documents will be deployed to [Vald official website](https://vald.vdaas.org/).
+In Vald, the documents are written in Markdown format and stored in the `docs` folder.
+Eventually, documents will be deployed to the [Vald official website](https://vald.vdaas.org/).

-In Vald, we support some style specific to the official website to display different type of content.
+In Vald, we support some styles specific to the official website to display different types of content.

 We provide the following CSS class for the website: